Mucking Marshes Landfill: Conversion to a nature park

 Changes in London governance, including the creation of the Greater London Authority under Ken Livingstone, led to indications of a reassessment of London's waste strategy based more on recycling and less on landfill sites like Mucking Marshes.
 However, in 2007, Mucking Marshes Landfill was granted an extension to receive London's waste until 2010.

 In 2012, the site was reclaimed for community and environmental use in a project involving The Cory Environmental Trust, DP World port, and the Essex Wildlife Trust working together to create the Thurrock Thameside Nature Park.
 This is a 120 acre wildlife site open to the public, expanding to 845 acre over the next few years, to help establish and protect wildlife and bird populations and environments.
 The site also houses the recently completed Cory Environmental Trust Visitor Centre, a drum-shaped, timber-clad building designed by van Heyningen and Haward Architects.
 The reserve and the new building were opened on 11 May 2013 by Sir David Attenborough, who described the building as 'revolutionary'.

 Power generation

-The decomposition of organic matter within the landfill generates a gas containing up to about 50 percent methane.
+The decomposition of organic matter within the landfill generates a gas containing up to about 50 per cent methane.
 This landfill gas is collected by a network of pipes and used in on-site power stations.
 Mucking Gas 2 Landfill Scheme has an output 3.8 MW and Mucking Gas 3 Scheme has an output 3.9 MW.
 Electricity is fed into the National Grid.
 It is envisaged that landfill gas will continue to be produced for about 30 years.